andrewclam1991/android-library-fuel-price-client/README.md

       }
     });
 ```

 - Note: The query operation runs on the IO thread, callback methods will be called on the UI thread

 ##### (RxJava) receive result with a Single\<Double> observable: #####
-If you are familiar with RxJava, 'FuelPriceDataProvider' provides a 'Single\<Double>' that you can manage or integrate into your existing observable chain.
+- If you are familiar with RxJava, this library exposes a 'Single\<Double>' which you can subscribe to
+or integrate into your existing observable chain.

 ```
-Single<Double> SinglePriceResult = getPrice(address).subscribeWith()....;
+Single<Double> SinglePriceResult = getPrice(address)....;

 ```